 Once all the pods are created and up and running.
 You should see something like below.

-If you would like to add other node to kubernetes cluster; follow all the steps above provided in this tutorial under
+If you would like to add another node to Kubernetes cluster, follow all the steps above provided in this tutorial under

 System updates and Docker installation &